How to Enroll or Opt Out of Medical Benefits

 To read more click on a category.

-Employees retiring from PCC may retain their group coverage on PCC’s medical plans, with certain restrictions, until they reach 65 and become eligible for Medicare.
-Retirees pay the full cost of premiums based on the rate for active employees for the plans unless there is a PCC contribution established under the labor agreement or PCC policy.
+Employees who retire from PCC may retain their group coverage on PCC’s health plans, with certain restrictions, until they reach age 65 and become eligible for Medicare.
+Retirees pay the full cost of premiums based on the rate for active employees unless they are eligible for a PCC contribution under the applicable labor agreement or PCC policy.
 Retirees are not eligible for the health insurance opt out (waiver) incentive.

-In general, to continue on a PCC retiree group plan after retirement the employee must be receiving PERS benefits.
-For Kaiser retiree coverage, that coverage will terminate if the retiree permanently moves outside of the Northwest Kaiser Service Area.
+In general, to continue on a PCC retiree group plan after retirement the employee must be receiving PERS retirement benefits.
+For retirees with Kaiser, that coverage will terminate if the retiree permanently moves outside the Northwest Kaiser Service Area.
+You may switch to Moda at that time.

 - Domestic Partner Coverage

 Domestic partners are currently permitted to participate in nearly all of PCC’s benefit programs.
-The only restrictions occur in cases where the federal government or state does not recognize domestic partnerships, and typically this affects the taxability of benefits.
-The Certificate of Domestic Partnership will need to be submitted for a domestic partner to participate in the benefit programs.
-Access the Domestic Partner benefits website for additional information including the Certificate of Domestic Partnership.
-PCC’s domestic partnership requirement is different than OEBB’s.
-PCC requires that domestic partners are not legally married to anyone nor have had another domestic partner within the previous 31 days.
+The only restrictions occur in cases where the federal government or state does not recognize domestic partnerships, which typically affects taxability of benefits.
+You must submit a completed Certificate of Domestic Partnership for your domestic partner to participate in benefit programs.
+The Domestic Partner benefits website provides additional information and a link to the certificate.

 Please see Reconstructive Surgery Notice.